-When physicians think of practicing in rural areas, they might not know that other opportunities such as research or teaching may still be available to them.
+When physicians think of practicing in a new community, they might not know about other opportunities such as research or teaching that may be available to them.

-At Marshfield Clinic, there are several options for their physicians, says Waters-Plemon.
-“We have our own residency programs and we have a huge research institute.
+At Marshfield, there are several options for physicians, says Waters-Plemon.
+“We have our own residency programs, and we have a huge research institute.
 If research is something a physician is interested in, they can do this while practicing at any of our locations.”

-Baka highlights the ability of Marshfield’s clinicians to teach and practice medicine while also balancing family life: “They can teach, they can have a practice, and then be home in ten minutes and not have a one-hour commute.
-It’s the best of both worlds, they can practice and be teaching, but then be home in time for family things.”
+Waters-Plemon also highlights the ability of Marshfield’s clinicians to teach and practice medicine while balancing family life: “They can teach, they can have a practice, and then be home in 10 minutes and not have a one-hour commute.
+It’s the best of both worlds; they can practice and be teaching, but then be home in time for family things.”